 Students who have satisfactorily completed 30 semester hours of courses in the College of Liberal Arts and Sciences may apply to the TEP.
 Admission requires:

-- A cumulative UI GPA of at least 3.00
+- A cumulative UI Grade-Point Average (GPA) of at least 3.00

 - An application that includes a writing sample, letters of recommendation, and agreeing to a criminal history check